rockyZigmo/BowlingScoreCalculator/README.md

 # BowlingScoreCalculator
 StrongMind application demo

-This is a coding demonstration for learning purposes.
+This is a coding demonstration for StrongMind review.
+This is also a great learning exercise.

-Upon running the project BowlingScoreCalculator, the user is provided with short instructions and an input legend.
+Upon running the project BowlingScoreCalculator, the user is provided with short instructions and an input legend in the window frame.

 I began the exercise by creating AWT elements, like the frame and layout.
 I needed to familiarize myself with this as I am new to AWT.
 This coerced me into the decision to build around the GUI model instead of the logic model.
 This created some unncessary challenges, but was a great learning experience.
 In retrospect, I should have prioritized the calculator logic.
 I knew this... but here we are.